-Creating a highly engaged workplace begins with having an effective employee retention strategy.
+Creating a highly engaged workplace begins with having effective employee retention strategies.
 Employee retention is the organization’s goal to keep talented and skilled employees.
 For a lower employee retention, you need to nurture and engage your talent to stop them from leaving.

 Did you know, two out of three workers are planning to quit their jobs this year?